 Today’s Pick 3 Evening results are in.
 Here are the winning numbers for Thursday September 22, 2022

-So these are your Pick 3 Evening results for Thursday September 22, 2022:
+Your Pick 3 Evening results for Thursday September 22, 2022 are as follows:

 Did you know that?